 Finally, when used for Architectural Barrier Removal, CDBG funds may be used only for the relevant barrier removal work (i.e. -directly related and required for ABR).
 CDBG funds cannot be used to address building code or local requirements that are not directly part of the removal of the architectural barrier.

-Bid-ready Plans and Specifications - Bid-ready plans and a letter signed by the project architect or engineer attesting to the fact that a complete set of specifications has been prepared and is bid-ready are required for all public facilities (and architectural barrier removal projects with a construction cost of $200,000 or more (see definition in footnote #4).
+Bid-ready Plans and Specifications - Bid-ready plans and a letter signed by the project architect or engineer attesting to the fact that a complete set of specifications has been prepared and is bid-ready are required for all public facilities (including parks/playgrounds) and architectural barrier removal projects with a construction cost of $200,000 or more (see definition in footnote #4).
 Design development drawings are required for public facilities and architectural barrier removal projects, with a total construction cost of more than $25,000 but less than $200,000.

 In addition, EOHLC recognizes that this requirement may be problematic for municipalities considering modular construction projects.
-To satisfy these concerns, in order to apply for assistance to undertake modular construction a community may instead provide EOHLC with a reasonable cost estimate for the project.
+To satisfy these concerns, to apply for assistance to undertake modular construction a community may instead provide EOHLC with a reasonable cost estimate for the project.
 Detailed backup for the total costs for modular construction projects must include the cost of site preparation, off-site construction of the modular unit, and the cost of delivering and assembling the modular unit including all work necessary - including but not limited to all utility work and sub-trades - to result in the issuance of an occupancy permit.
 To accomplish this, the community must provide the following: the program for the building; plans, specs, and prices of comparable unit(s) from a manufacturer; evidence of the manufacturer's ability to deliver the unit during the timeframe for construction identified in the grant application; and a site plan.

 Project Consistency with Application - All municipalities (including both CDF and Mini-Entitlements), upon award and subject to applicable clearances, should proceed with the projects that were submitted and reviewed as part of the application submission.
 EOHLC reserves the right to waive this requirement if there are extenuating circumstances, such as feasibility or funding issues that were discovered post-submission.
 EOHLC will consider the level of citizen participation and feedback from community stakeholders in determining need before approving any new proposed project.
 If a new activity is added to a grant, it must comply with all application requirements.